jethornton/flexgui/docs/source/spindle.rst

 Spindle Controls
 ----------------

-The following QPushButtons control the spindle on/off direction and speed
+The following items control the spindle on/off direction and speed

 .. csv-table:: Spindle Status Labels
    :width: 100%